danielecr/all-by-my-host/README.md

 But I can not setup the network from outside.
 It makes sense someway.

+#### A Friday (second) retrospective (2023-09-22)

+This week I spent some time to automate some task.
+It was not easy to pick up what to automate and what not.
+I wanted to keep a balance between magic and awareness: of course there are a lot of tool that automate virtual machine creation, and this is not the scope of this learning sessions.

+Anyway keeping things inside simple bash script is a better reference.

+I also deal with image resize.
+Nothing worked but `qemu-img resize` command + `fdisk /dev/vda` + `resize2fs`.
+It sound dangerous, but it worked like a charm.

+Then I focused on kubernetes real creation.
+I learned kubeadm, kubectl, crictl, CRI installation (containerd), I had a quick look at firewall (I need to review and setup it better), and the CNI calico.

+I look at the exam process, what to purchase and how many retry I can do.

+I think I would take the CKA during the next week, not on Friday anyway, that would be an error.

+Still, I do not know how to shutdown my VMs without breaking k8s.
+I just make my laptop goes to sleep for the weekend (the control plane appears to consume 25-35% of my CPU!)

 ## Automate machine image creation

 I spent this morning to automate image creation.